BANSAFAn/Prismlinux-Installer-ISO-Windows-/CONTRIBUTING.md

-# Contributing to Prism Linux Installer
+# Contributing to PrismLinux Installer

 Thank you for your interest in contributing to the Prism Linux Installer project!
 Follow these guidelines to ensure a smooth, efficient, and consistent development workflow.